Ken Barrington: Second heart attack

 I had watched Ken Barrington – a great Test batsman – as a boy and when I broke into the England side in the late Seventies he became a father figure.
 In fact, he was a mentor to a lot of us then – myself, David Gower, Ian Botham, Mike Gatting.
 Ken was an England selector and assistant manager on the West Indies tour of 1981.
 There were no official coach in those days but it was to Ken that most of us turned.
 Unlike many retired pros, he never used the words, 'In my day...'...
 Kenny was a counsellor, a friend and an inspiration.

 Funeral and memorial service

 He was cremated on 23 March 1981 in Leatherhead, Surrey and 150 wreaths were received, including one from each cricket county.
 Surrey County Cricket Club arranged a memorial service at Southwark Cathedral in April 1981, which had last been done for Sir Jack Hobbs in 1964.
-It was attended by 700 mourners including Ian Botham and the England cricket team, who had just returned from the Caribbean, Lord Alec Douglas-Home, the former prime minister, Hector Monro, the Minister for Sport, and many cricketers.
-The service was led by the ex-England captain David Sheppard, now the Bishop of Liverpool, and Harry Secombe sang "Amazing Grace".
+It was attended by 700 mourners including Ian Botham and the England cricket team, who had just returned from the Caribbean, Lord Home, the former prime minister, Hector Monro, the Minister for Sport, and many cricketers.
+The service was led by the ex-England captain David Sheppard, then the Bishop of Liverpool, and Harry Secombe sang "Amazing Grace".